Expensify/App/help/GUIDELINES.md

-Please make the fewest changes to update this file to comply with the following rules:
+# New Help Guidelines
+This file outlines a series of specific rules.
+Whenever editing any file on this site, please verify your changes comply with these rules.

-# Philosophy
+## General Philosophy
 In general, this help site is built around a few common principles:

 * **Consistency** - Every page of the site should follow a common pattern, as should every chapter on the page, and every section in the chapter